 What is the value of Oracle Linux?

-Oracle Linux is a Linux distribution from Oracle.
+Oracle Linux (also known as OL) is a Linux distribution from Oracle.
 It is freely distributed and the platform used by Oracle Engineered Systems and Oracle Cloud, as well as several other offerings from the software giant.

 More and more businesses right now are saddled with complex data centers, as well as the security of their systems.
 Some are finding it more difficult to get onto the cloud.
-And these are situations where Oracle Linux can help.
+And these are situations where OL can help.

 Oracle Linux is Open Source

 This operating system is designed to be able to run on Intel-based servers.
-You can use Oracle Linux in every deployment you prefer.
+You can use it in every deployment you prefer.
 You can use it onsite at your own data center, or you can use it on public clouds.
 You will not be tied down by anything.

 The operating system is free to download and share: you do not need to pay for anything to use Oracle Linux.
 No contracts and licenses required.
 However, if you want technical support, you would need to pay for it.